-I am a Full Professor in the School
+I retired as a Full Professor in the School of Criminology

-mid-career, mature students.
-I chaired the Ad Hoc Committee on Lifelong
+bullying, and critical criminology.
+I chaired the Ad Hoc Committee on

 Western Canada: British Columbia,” in Manon